 If the job calls for a specific qualification, there are various ways you can get one.
 These include short courses, additional training, self-study learning, and online bootcamps.
 If you’re interested in breaking into a new job market because it comes with a high average salary, you should be conscious of the demands and additional strain that the job may place on you.

-Changing careers at 45 might be daunting as it could mean taking a pay cut or starting from the bottom.
+Changing careers at 45 is daunting because it usually means taking a pay cut in the short term.
 Creating a safety net before you take the plunge can help.
 Put some money aside and create a financial buffer so you won’t be as stressed when the time comes to change careers.

-If you’re 45, it might feel riskier to change jobs because you likely have a lot of financial responsibilities.
+If you’re in your 40s, it might feel riskier to change jobs because you likely have a lot of financial responsibilities.
 To avoid extra pressure, make a list of your expenses and determine how much money you’ll need to cover them.
 You might also want to assess your lifestyle and determine what your priorities are.

 When applying for a new job, you should focus on all of the positive aspects of your previous positions, explain what you can add to the company, and be proactive.
 Don’t be afraid to pull from your life experience and soft skills.
 Communication skills can be a particular advantage when switching careers at a later stage of life.

-How to Change Careers at 45 with No Degree
+How to Find a New Career at 45 With No Degree

 The need for a degree deters many people who want to change careers at 45.
 Although reskilling can be daunting, some rewarding jobs require less than six months of training.
-Below are some tips on how to change your career when you’re 45 and don’t have a degree.
+There are also jobs that don’t require a degree at all.
+Below are some tips on how to build a new career at 45 with no degree.

 - Arrange informational interviews.
 These are interactions with people in your ideal career who can help you acquire information on prospective occupations before you leap into one.